-Mid-South Super Lawyers, Rising Star, a Thomson Reuters Service, 2014-2015 (Business/Corporate)
+Mid-South Super Lawyers, Rising Star, a Thomson Reuters Service, 2014-2021 (Business/Corporate)

-Mr. Fugitt received his Juris Doctor from Harvard Law School in 2009, where he served as article editor for the Harvard Environmental Law Review.
-While attending law school, he participated in Harvard’s Program on Negotiation and served as an intern for the United States Attorney’s Office for the District of Massachusetts.
+Mr. Fugitt received his law degree from Harvard Law School.
+While attending law school, he participated in Harvard’s Program on Negotiation, served as article editor for the Harvard Environmental Law Review, and worked for the United States Attorney’s Office for the District of Massachusetts.

 Jamie graduated from the University of Arkansas with a degree in cultural anthropology.
 He received the J. William Fulbright Honors College Fellowship and studied at the Universities of Oxford and Cambridge.